 In a regular 16-week Fall or Spring semester, the maximum enrollment for undergraduates without special approval is 18 credit hours; 9 for a Summer term.
 Enrollment in 19 or more credit hours (10 or more in Summer) results in academic overload, which requires a Petition for Excessive Hours and approval from the Office of the Registrar.
 Proportionate credit-hour limits apply to short-term sessions and intersession periods separately, depending on the length of the session.
-The maximum enrollment for a Fall or Spring semester is 24 credit hours; the maximum for a Summer term is 12 credit hours.
+The maximum enrollment for a Fall or Spring semester is 24 credit hours: the maximum for a Summer term is 12 credit hours.
 The maximum credit hour and excessive hour regulation shall include courses taken in residence at OSU-OKC, concurrently-enrolled courses at other colleges, correspondence or extension courses.

 Undergraduates desiring to carry an academic overload must have demonstrated readiness to perform on an overload basis, either through superior performance on a college aptitude test or on the basis of superior academic achievement in high school or college.
+Current students must have a GPA of 3.0 or higher to be considered for Excessive Hours.
 The maximum academic overload in any given term is limited to the number of semester-credit-hours which is 50 percent greater than the total number of weeks in the applicable academic term.